 Sub-basin 3 is 0.78 acres with a basin impervious value of 31% and consists primarily of a portion of a gravel driveway and driveway drainage ditch.
+Sub-Basin 3 also includes a small portion of the proposed public road.
 The runoff developed within this sub-basin will be collected within a proposed driveway ditch before flowing into a drainage ditch within Sub-Basin 2 and being routed to the unnamed drainageway.
 Developed runoff during the 5-year and 100-year storm events will be 0.86 and 2.48 cfs respectively.
 Stormwater runoff within Sub-Basin 3 will continue to generally follow its historical path.